-Adele Gushes About Falling For Her Husband
+Adele Gushes About Falling For Husband Simon Konecki

-Superstar singer Adele has been fiercely private about her relationship to husband Simon Konecki, but lately she’s finally opening up to fans about her happy marriage.
+Superstar singer Adele has been fiercely private about her relationship to husband Simon Konecki, but lately, she’s finally opening up to fans about her happy marriage.

 While performing in Brisbane, the British singer talked openly about falling in love with Konecki, her longtime partner.
 She had previously been spotted wearing a wedding ring but did not speak publicly about her marriage.
 Adele shared an emotional story of sharing her hit song “Someone Like You” for the first time with her friends and family.